Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: How do you get the Advent Calendar? https://www.youtube.com/watch?v=LPU9cyNeI7Y
 * Q&A: What are we going to keep after the event? https://www.youtube.com/watch?v=nZjZGFce1lE
 * Q&A: Will Gift Trees continue to produce? https://www.youtube.com/watch?v=FqUcLve4Oyc

+## December 15th, 2020
+* Q&A: If I backup current version, will FICS⁕MAS still work after the 18th? https://www.youtube.com/watch?v=01DJ6EPqTk4
+* Q&A: What will happen to the FICS⁕MAS power lines after the event? https://www.youtube.com/watch?v=Gt9an2au_YU
+* Q&A: Will FICS⁕MAS Buildings and items still be in the World after the event is over? https://www.youtube.com/watch?v=ospbB7hdDdI

 # Fluids